Liam Baker: Move to West Coast

+Baker was traded on 15 October, joining teammate Jack Graham in moving from Richmond to West Coast.

 Player profile

 Baker is a versatile small utility player, playing the 2021 season primarily as a half-forward, with stints at half-back and in the midfield, after winning two premierships as rebounding half-back and a small defender.
 He played as a small forward in his debut year and as a half forward, small forward and a wing in the first half of his second season in 2019.
 When playing on the defensive line in the later part of 2019 he was tasked with rebounding out of defensive 50.
 He has been noted for his corralling and tackle pressure while he is also acclaimed for taking clean possession of ground balls and rarely fumbling.

 During the 2021 season, Baker ranked eighth on 1116 SEN's reranking of the 2017 national and rookie drafts.

 Statistics

-Updated to the end of round 23, 2022.
+Updated to the end of the 2025 season.